nglod33/CMaze/README.md

 # CMaze
 Solves a given maze finding the fastest way through, assuming the entrance is at the top left and the exit at the bottom right.
 Sample maze will be included

+The maze consists of ones an zeros with spaces in between them.
+An example will be included in the repo

 Flags:
 -i Filename : used for the input mazefile, else defaults to stdin -o Filename: used for output file, else defaults to stdout